mezleca/osu-stuff/README.md

 - listen to songs from your osu! folder (filtered from collections or idk, your query?)
 - a lot more

+> [!NOTE]
+> beatmaps download with lazer mode will be placed in the exports folder

 ## wanna help osu-manager development?

 - bug reports and merge requests are always welcome :)
 - just make sure to include what you're adding or the issue you're reporting.

-> [!NOTE]
-> beatmaps download with lazer mode will be placed in the exports folder

 ## download

 - **latest stable version**: [download here](https://github.com/mezleca/osu-stuff/releases/latest)

 > [!NOTE]
-> v2 alpha/beta releases are also on the [releases](https://github.com/mezleca/osu-stuff/releases/) page (wip)
+> v2 alpha/beta releases are also on the [releases](https://github.com/mezleca/osu-stuff/releases/) page
-> bug reports / feature requests are always welcome!
+> (bug reports / feature requests are always welcome!)

 ## custom mirrors